MorenoLaQuatra/mlq.github.io/_teaching/intro_database_19_20_management.md

 location: "Turin, Italy"
 ---

-This course is an introduction to databases for undergraduate students.
+This course is an introduction to databases for undergraduate students in Management Engineering.
 The training activities address the following topics:

 * Relational Algebra
 * SQL language